-Graduates of the Master of Engineering Program in Mechanical Engineering are required to demonstrate:
+Graduates of the B.Sc. in Mechanical Engineering are required to demonstrate:

-- The ability to apply knowledge of mathematics, science, and engineering to the solution of problems encountered in Mechanical Engineering practice. - An ability to design and conduct experiments assessing phenomena encountered during Mechanical Engineering practice, along with the ability to analyze and interpret the resulting data. - An ability to design Mechanical Engineering systems, components, or processes that meet desired needs. - An ability to function on multidisciplinary teams in both leadership roles and as an individual contributor. - The ability to identify and describe Mechanical Engineering problems, formulate constraints, devise and assess alternative approaches, and implement an optimal solution that satisfies specified performance, cost, time, and safety requirements. - A solid understanding of professional and ethical responsibility in the field of Mechanical Engineering, as well as a record of adherence to those standards during academic coursework and cooperative education. - The ability to communicate effectively in writing, during interpersonal discussions, and through formal multi-media presentations, along with the ability to use these skills within the context of Mechanical Engineering practice. - An understanding of the impact of Mechanical Engineering solutions in a global and societal context. - An understanding of the need for, and an ability to engage in lifelong learning. - A knowledge of contemporary issues, along with a knowledge of how such issues influence technology evolution and implementation. - An ability to use the techniques, skills, and modern engineering tools necessary for the practice of Mechanical Engineering.
+- The ability to apply knowledge of mathematics, science, and engineering to the solution of problems encountered in mechanical engineering practice. - An ability to design and conduct experiments assessing phenomena encountered during mechanical engineering practice, along with the ability to analyze and interpret the resulting data. - An ability to design mechanical engineering systems, components, or processes that meet specified requirements. - An ability to function on multidisciplinary teams in both leadership roles and as an individual contributor. - The ability to identify and describe mechanical engineering problems, formulate constraints, devise and assess alternative approaches, and implement an optimal solution that satisfies specified performance, cost, time, and safety requirements. - A solid understanding of professional and ethical responsibility in the field of mechanical engineering, as well as a record of adherence to those standards during academic coursework and cooperative education internships. - The ability to communicate effectively in writing, during interpersonal discussions, and through formal multi-media presentations, along with the ability to use these skills within the context of mechanical engineering practice. - An understanding of the impact of mechanical engineering solutions in a global and societal context. - An understanding of the need for, and an ability to engage in lifelong learning. - A knowledge of contemporary issues, along with a knowledge of how such issues influence technology evolution and implementation.

+An ability to use the techniques, skills, and modern engineering tools necessary for the practice of mechanical engineering.